Mateusz-Grzelinski/corpus-macro-replacer/README.md

 ## Features

-Update old makro in smart way:
+Update specified makro in smart way:

-- do not touch old JOINT section
+- use old JOINT section
 - merge old and new VARIJABLE section:

+	- keep old values
--- there is new variable (append new var to the end) -- reorder variable names the same as new makro
+	- if there is new variable append it to the end of VARIJABLE
--- discard variables that are no longer present in new makro -- discard comments from old makro
+	- discard variables that are no longer present in new makro
+	- reorder variable names the same as new makro
-- discard other old sections (groupa, potrosni, makro, pila)
+	- discard old comments
-- names are not case sensitive: prefer names from new macro
+	- update name if it changes (variable names are not case sensitive)
-- convert local to global variables, watch for corner cases:
--- todo
+	- handle the case when `_` is appended to variable name, see option `-alwaysConvertLocalToGlobal`

+- discard other old sections (formule, grupa, potrosni, makro, pila), load sections from new version of file

 # Corner cases